Majority now oppose project over high costs,

 March 27, 2013

 CONCORD, NH — Support for Cape Wind is collapsing in Massachusetts, according to a survey sponsored by the New England Ratepayers Association.
 The survey, conducted by the University of New Hampshire Survey Center, asked questions to 503 Massachusetts residents about energy in the region and the Cape Wind project.
-After learning more about the project, including the high costs of the clomid for sale Cape Wind power, the production tax credits, the loan guarantees and the potential impacts on Massachusetts, more respondents opposed the project than supported it – 46% opposed to 41% support.
+After learning more about the project, including the buy cheapest online place cialis high costs of the Cape Wind power, the production tax credits, the loan guarantees and the potential impacts on Massachusetts, more respondents opposed the project than supported it – 46% opposed to 41% support.
 In addition, a majority of the respondents thought the project should be halted (50%).
 While a majority of those surveyed favor the general concept of renewable energy projects, that support collapses when it comes to the particulars of projects like Cape Wind, with nearly two thirds saying utilities should be buying market-rate power, not overpriced, uneconomical electricity.

 Previous surveys that were promoted by the Cape Wind developers showed support around 80% in 2006 and 2007.
 A survey done by the University of New Hampshire in 2010 showed support falling to 69%, with half the respondents not supporting paying additional money for Cape Wind electricity.